 by Nebula Haze & Sirius Fourside

-Problem: Calcium is an important nutrient which helps provide structure to the cannabis plant and helps it withstand stress like from heat.
-When your plant has a calcium deficiency, the main symptom that you’ll be able to notice is brown or bronze splotches or spots on your leaves.
+Problem: Calcium is an important nutrient that helps provide structure to the cannabis plant and helps it withstand stress like heat.
+When your cannabis plant has a calcium deficiency, the main symptom that you’ll be able to notice is brown or bronze splotches or spots on your leaves.
 It is also often associated with yellowing (though leaves don’t always turn yellow).
 Occasionally the splotches may appear purple especially under LEDs.
 Calcium deficiencies are often caused from low pH at the roots, but also occasionally from growing in soft/filtered water.

 Calcium deficiencies are often associated with yellowing in addition to the brown spots, (though not always!).
 This is an example of the beginning of a calcium deficiency that has yellowing in addition to the brown spots.

 Calcium deficiencies are common when growing in coco or using soft or filtered water, but the most common reason to see a calcium deficiency is low pH at the roots

 Here’s another example of a calcium deficiency caused by low pH.
 Symptoms are typically worse on the leaves at the top of the plant and close to the light.